lookingglass/rapid-iperf/README.md

 </p>

 ## ❓ What the purpose of this tool?
 Initially i struggled a problem finding iperf3 servers.
 You find some iperf3 servers -> you run a test -> they are too far or just dont work -> repeat.
 Annoying cycle.
+I built a plug-and-play solution.

 ## ⚡ Features
 - Automatically downloads iperf3 public servers